kubermatic/kubecarrier/CONTRIBUTING.md

 ## Email and Chat

-The Kubecarrier project currently uses the general Loodse email list and Slack channel:
+The KubeCarrier project currently uses the general Loodse email list and Slack channel:
 - Email: [loodse-dev][11]
 - Slack: #[kubecarrier][12] on Slack